Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Indianapolis' games this year have gone over the total in eight out of 16 opportunities (50%).

-- Indianapolis is 5-2 against the spread and 5-2 overall this season when the team records more than 27.9 points.
+- When Indianapolis scores more than 27.9 points, it is 5-2 against the spread and 5-2 overall.

-- When Indianapolis picks up over 360.6 yards, the team is 5-1 against the spread and 4-2 overall.
+- When Indianapolis piles up over 360.6 yards, the team is 5-1 against the spread and 4-2 overall.

-- The Colts have turned the ball over 10 more times (17 total) than the Jaguars have forced a turnover (7) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Jaguars.